Immigrant Resources from Various Partners

 - EOIR Automated Case Information Portal - an A # or Alien # can be inputted to find out when your next immigration court hearing date is.
 Individuals can also dial 1-800-898-7180 (toll-free) to obtain case status information 24 hours a day, 7 days a week.
 Pressing 2 will give the Spanish automated option.

 *It is highly advised that an individual in immigration court proceedings or having the desire to pursue a form of relief meet with an attorney or accredited Department of Justice representative.
+Always verify that the person you are meeting with to help with your case is a licensed attoreny or accredited DOJ representative.

 Resources for Student and Employment Visas